zalky/runway/README.md

 its arguments `arg1 arg2`, returns a component that implements the `com.stuartsierra.component/Lifecycle` protocol.

-Defined as such, you can easily re-combine systems in arbitrary ways:
+Defined as such, you can easily re-combine systems according to merge semantics in arbitrary ways:

 ```clj
 (def fullstack-components